 They didn’t work.
 In fact, they backfired.

-In our desperation and heartache we earnestly began seeking different parenting advice.
+In our desperation and heartache, we earnestly began seeking different parenting advice.
 We needed an approach that would honor the uniqueness and intensity of our growing family, and the conventional “best seller” approaches weren’t cutting it.
-One resource that resonated deeply with us was the Connected Families books and blogs as well as their frequent reminders through Facebook updates.
+One resource that resonated deeply with us was the Connected Families books and blogs and the frequent reminders through Facebook.
 We connected with the teachings to work for changed hearts – in both ourselves and our kids – rather than simply changed behavior.

 This has made all the difference in our family.
 True behavior change can only come after heart change.
 There is no cookie-cutter approach that can make that happen — only taking the time daily to connect throughout the messiness of life.

-I was so struck with the work that Connected Families was doing that I reached out to them during a job transition period in the spring of 2012 to see if my professional skills and expertise could assist them in any way.
+I was so struck by the work that Connected Families was doing that I reached out to them during a job transition period in the spring of 2012 to see if my professional skills and expertise could assist in any way.
 A position wasn’t available at that time.
-But a year and a half later Jim asked if I was still interested, and I joined the team fall of 2013.
+But a year and a half later, Jim asked if I was still interested, and I joined the team fall of 2013.